doekman/doekman.github.io/_drafts/Introducing-osagitfilter.md

 date:   2019-04-28
 ---

 There are currently two ways of putting AppleScript into git.
 First is just by adding the binary `.scpt`-files.
-You don't get much advantages by using git, but it works.
+You don't get much benefit from using git, but it works.

 The _second way_ is to save your AppleScript source as text-files, and put these into git.
-You get advantages from git, but you do get some extra work.
+You get advantages from git, but it is not as seamless as the first way.

 Introducing osagitfilter
 ========================
 Now you can combine those two ways by using the [osagitfilter utility][osagitfilter].
 Technically, it's a [git filter][] that translates AppleScript's binary format into the text-representation which then will be used by git's internal workings.

-To use it, you'll need to [install it][ogf-readme].
+See the [repository's readme][ogf-readme] for installation instructions.
 After that, you can put compiled script files, AppleScript applications and script bundles in git as if they where regular text-files.
-When you clone said repository, the files are put back together as they where when you put them into git.
+When you clone said repository, the files are re-assembled bit-perfect when you put them into git.

 Let me demonstrate this by an example.
 First create a git-repository:

-	mkdir ~/Downloads/osagitfilter-demo
-	cd ~/Downloads/osagitfilter-demo
-	git init
+	git init osagitfilter-demo
+	cd osagitfilter-demo

-Now create the AppleScript-file `my_script.scpt` with the following contents:
+Now create the AppleScript-file `my_script.scpt` in this folder with the following contents:

 	display dialog "What's your name" default answer "" say "Hi there, " & text returned of result

-Since we don't want to add a binary file to git, we first need to associate the `.scpt`-extension with the osagitfilter.
-We do that, by adding a line to the `.gitattributes`-file, connecting the `.scpt`-extension to the `osa` filter:
+Since we don't want to add a binary file to git, we first need to associate the `.scpt`-extension with the osagitfilter (you need to explicitly _opt-in_ every repository).
+This can be done by adding a line to the `.gitattributes`-file, connecting the `.scpt`-extension to the `osa` filter:

 	echo "*.scpt filter=osa" >> .gitattributes